Jeanne Block

-Jeanne Lavonne Humphrey Block (July 17, 1923 - December 4, 1981) was an American psychologist and expert on child development.
-She conducted research into sex-role socialization and, with her husband Jack Block, created a person-centered personality framework.
+Jeanne Lavonne Humphrey Block (July 17, 1923 – December 4, 1981) was an American psychologist and expert on child development.
+She conducted research on sex-role socialization and theories of personality.
 Block was a fellow of the American Association for the Advancement of Science and conducted her research with the National Institute of Mental Health and the University of California, Berkeley.
-She was an active researcher when she was diagnosed with cancer in 1981.
+She retired in 1981 after being diagnosed with cancer, and died in December of the same year.

 Early life and education

 Block was born in 1923 in Tulsa, Oklahoma.
 She was raised in a small town in Oregon.
 After graduating from high school, she entered Oregon State University as a home economics major, but she was dissatisfied with her education.
 She joined SPARS, the women's branch of the United States Coast Guard, in 1944.
 While serving in World War II, Block was badly burned and nearly died.
 She was treated with skin grafts, and she was able to return to military service until 1946.

 In 1947, after completing a psychology degree at Reed College, she attended graduate school at Stanford University.
-At Stanford, Block met two mentors, Ernest Hilgard and Maud Merrill James.
+At Stanford, Block met two mentors, Ernest Hilgard and Maud Merrill.
 Hilgard wrote a popular general psychology textbook and co-wrote a textbook on learning theories, and he became president of the American Psychological Association.
 James had been an associate of intelligence researcher Lewis Terman.
 Block also met her future husband and research collaborator, Jack Block, during her time at Stanford.